And one completely (but the most important) unscientific reason. Get to that in a second.

 "Flow is a state of intense absorption and involvement with the present moment" - Sonia Lyubomirsky from The How of Happiness.

 This is pretty obvious after your first class.
 Especially if you are lucky enough to get a good breath focused teacher that teaches you the traditional vinyasa count.
 Every movement right from the beginning of the first Surya Namaskara A (sun salutation) is linked with an inhale or exhale.
-So off you go through the series inhaling and exhaling and watching your breath and in the flow.
+So off you go through the series inhaling and exhaling watching your breath and in the flow.
 There's a reason marketers called it "flow yoga" when they turned yoga into a business.

 2. Nurturing Social Relationships

 This one might not seem so obvious at first.
 In fact, it can be quite the opposite.
-Since there is such a focus on breath and going inward, a typical Mysore room will have very little chit-chat.
+Since there is such a focus on breath and going inward, unlike western yoga classes a typical Mysore room will have very little chit-chat.
 Passing glances as you leave or enter the shala will be extent of the interaction with fellow students in the beginning.
 Just wait till the first social event though.
-You get a chance to talk about bedtimes, diet plans and postures till your hearts content.
+You get a chance to talk about bedtimes, diet plans and postures till your heart's content.
 Kidding aside, the Ashtanga community is filled with amazing people.
 It's awesome meeting yogis that you have the practice in common with and having friends that are making happiness and spirituality a priority.